What is Drug Trafficking?

 International Organizations Against Drug Trafficking

-Money laundering rules are enforced by various agencies, including the FBI, Customs, Drug Enforcement Administration, IRS, Federal Reserve, and Treasury.
+Money laundering rules are enforced by various agencies, including the FBI, Customs, Drug Enforcement Administration (DEA), IRS, Federal Reserve, and Treasury.
 FinCEN, a division of the United States Treasury, employs artificial intelligence technology to evaluate all Currency Transaction Reports (CTRs), which individuals must file with the United States government when they receive cash payments over $10,000, as well as Suspicious Activity Reports (SARs) filed by banks, thrifts, credit unions, and commercial and law enforcement database systems.

 Various national, regional, and global arrangements and organizations aim to prevent money laundering.
 Many nations have established Financial Intelligence Units (FIUs) comparable to FinCEN to acquire and process financial disclosure information and to help anti-money laundering operations.